-No major toxic effects have been reported from consumption of C. lechleri extract.
+No major toxic effects from consumption of C. lechleri extract have been reported.
 Systemic absorption of crofelemer is minimal, and studies report low levels of GI-related adverse effects (eg, abdominal pain, flatulence, dyspepsia).

-Weak to no mutagenicity has been reported for the sap of C. lechleri; however, the chemical constituent taspine is considered cytotoxic.
+Weak to no mutagenicity has been reported for the sap or essential oil of C. lechleri; however, the chemical constituent taspine is considered cytotoxic.

 - Euphorbiaceae (spurge)

 The genus Croton comprises approximately 750 species of trees and shrubs commonly found in tropical and subtropical regions.
-The C. lechleri tree stands 10 to 20 m high, and the trunk is covered with smooth, mottled bark.
+C. lechleri is a medium-sized tree that grows approximately 15 m in height, and the trunk is covered with smooth, mottled bark.
 When the bark is cut or damaged, it oozes a red, sap-like resin, which makes the tree appear to be bleeding.
-The plant bears heart-shaped leaves 15 to 30 cm in size, as well as 3-celled fruits from small flowers borne on tall, thin spikes.(De Marino 2008, Gupta 2008, Jones 2003)
+The plant has heart-shaped, alternate leaves 15 to 30 cm in width and length, as well as 3-celled fruits from small flowers borne on tall, thin spikes.(De Marino 2008, Gupta 2008, Jones 2003)

 "Dragon's blood" is a name applied to many red resins described in medical literature.
-A number of other sources of "dragon's blood" are documented, including the genera Dracaena, Daemonorops, and Pterocarpus, as well as mercury sulfide.3 Synonyms include Oxydectes lechleri and Croton draco.
+A number of alternative sources of "dragon's blood" are documented, including the genera Dracaena, Daemonorops, and Pterocarpus, as well as mercury sulfide.(Gupta 2008) Synonyms include Oxydectes lechleri and Croton draco.

-Dragon's blood is mentioned in early Greek, Roman, and Arabic records; however, the source of the preparation varies.
-As "sangre de grado" (blood of the dragon), its recorded use has been extensive among Latin American countries since the 1600s: both the bark and resin have been used internally and externally to stop bleeding, heal wounds, and treat GI problems (including piles and hemorrhoids).3, 4 The sap has also been used in childbirth and as a remedy for cancer, as well as a pigment for artistic uses.(Alonso-Castro 2012, Duke 2002, Gonzales 2006, Gupta 2008)
+Dragon's blood is mentioned in early Greek, Roman, and Arabic records; however, sources of preparations vary.
+Recorded use of "sangre de grado" (blood of the dragon) is extensive among Latin American countries, dating to the 1600s; both the bark and resin have been used internally and externally to stop bleeding, heal wounds, and treat GI problems (including piles and hemorrhoids).(Cobb 2014, Gupta 2008) The sap has also been used in vaginal baths before childbirth and as a remedy for cancer, as well as a pigment for artistic uses.(Alonso-Castro 2012, Duke 2002, Gonzales 2006, Gupta 2008)

-Among other alkaloids, taspine has been isolated from C. lechleri sap, and sinoacutine has been isolated from the leaves.2, 8, 9 Proanthocyanidins (or oligomers) and flavonols are the major phenolic constituents of the sap of C. lechleri, including galloepicatechin, gallocatechin, epicatecin, and catechin.(Cai 1993a, Cai 1993b, Cai 1991, Cottreau 2012, Gonzales 2006) Diterpenes and steroidal compounds have also been described.2 The bark essential oil consists primarily of sequiterpenes and monoterpenes.(Rossi 2003) Crofelemer, a single constituent of the tree, has been approved by the FDA (brand name, Mytesi).
+Among other alkaloids, taspine has been isolated from C. lechleri sap, and sinoacutine has been isolated from the leaves.(De Marino 2008, Fayad 2009, Jones 2003) Proanthocyanidins (or oligomers) and flavonols are the major phenolic constituents of the sap of C. lechleri, including galloepicatechin, gallocatechin, epicatecin, and catechin.(Cai 1993a, Cai 1993b, Cai 1991, Cottreau 2012, Gonzales 2006) Diterpenes and steroidal compounds have also been described.(Jones 2003) The bark essential oil consists primarily of sequiterpenes and monoterpenes.(Rossi 2003) Crofelemer, a single constituent of the tree, has been approved by the FDA (brand name, Mytesi).

 Uses and Pharmacology

-C. lechleri extracts increased apoptosis in Helen Lake tumor cells and other human cancer cell lines, and they have inhibited tumor growth in mice.(Alonso-Castro 2012, Gonzales 2006, Gupta 2008, Montopoli 2012) Thaspine (taspine), a topoisomerase inhibitor, alone induced apoptosis in mouse models of colon cancer.9 An inhibitory effect against mutagens has been demonstrated in vitro.7
+C. lechleri extracts increased apoptosis in Helen Lake tumor cell and other human cancer cell lines, and have inhibited tumor growth in mice.(Alonso-Castro 2012, Gonzales 2006, Gupta 2008, Montopoli 2012) Thaspine (taspine), a topoisomerase inhibitor, alone induced apoptosis in mouse models of colon cancer.(Fayad 2009) An inhibitory effect against mutagens has been demonstrated in vitro.(Gonzales 2006)

-Conversely, leukemic cells from children were exposed to C. lechleri extracts and showed both resistance to the extract and increased survival times.20
+Conversely, leukemic cells from children were exposed to C. lechleri extracts and showed resistance to the extract and increased survival times.(Styczynski 2006)

 Reductions in the size of induced gastric ulcers in rats were achieved when sap from C. lechleri and Croton palanostigma was added to the rats' drinking water for 7 days.
-A decrease in bacterial counts of ulcers in the sap-drinking rats versus controls was also reported.2
+A decrease in bacterial counts of ulcers in the sap-drinking rats versus controls was also reported.(Jones 2003)

 Anti-inflammatory properties have been described for C. lechleri sap.
-Anti-inflammatory actions of the taspine alkaloid from dragon's blood were first documented in 1979.32 Later studies confirmed these actions, leading to further studies in the area of wound healing.
-In one study, taspine was found to be the active cicatrizant principle by an in vivo test in mice; increased migration of human fibroblasts was suggested as the probable mechanism in this acceleration of the wound-healing process.33 Another report evaluating taspine's wound-healing properties demonstrated positive results (with higher dosing, these were seen earlier rather than later), using such parameters as wound tensile strength and histology; taspine also stimulated chemotaxis for fibroblasts.
-Data from the report suggest that taspine promotes early phases of wound healing in a dose-dependent manner.34 Another chemical constituent, a dihydrobenzofuran lignan also involved in wound healing actions, was isolated in 1993.35 Additionally, an in vitro study evaluating the effect of C. lechleri sap demonstrated inhibition of cutaneous neurogenic inflammation.36
+Anti-inflammatory actions of the taspine alkaloid from dragon's blood were first documented in 1979.(Perdue 1979) Later studies confirmed these actions, leading to further studies regarding wound healing.
+In one study, taspine was found to be the active cicatrizant principle by an in vivo test in mice; increased migration of human fibroblasts was suggested as the probable mechanism in this acceleration of the wound-healing process.(Vaisberg 1989) Another report evaluating taspine's wound-healing properties demonstrated positive results (with higher dosing, results were seen earlier rather than later) using such parameters as wound tensile strength and histology; taspine also stimulated chemotaxis for fibroblasts.
+Data from the report suggest that taspine promotes early phases of wound healing in a dose-dependent manner.(Porras-Reyes 1993) Another chemical constituent, a dihydrobenzofuran lignan also involved in wound healing actions, was isolated in 1993.(Pieters 1993) Additionally, an in vitro study evaluating the effect of C. lechleri sap demonstrated inhibition of cutaneous neurogenic inflammation.(Pereira 2010)